hed-standard/hed-specification/docs/source/Appendix_B.md

 **a.**  The `"HED"` key is not a second-level dictionary key.
 **b.**  An annotation entry is provided for `n/a`.
+**c.**  A sidecar refers to a column in curly braces, but that column has no HED.

 See [**3.2.9.
 Sidecars**](./03_HED_formats.md#329-sidecars) for a
 general explanation of sidecar requirements.